odoo/documentation/accounting/receivables/customer_invoices/modify_validated.rst

 3. Create a new draft invoice, a copy of the original;
 4. Validate the new invoice.

-All those steps are automated by Odoo.
+All those steps are automated by Twenty20.
 All you have to do is to click on the Refund button on an invoice.

 .. image:: ./media/modify01.png